MartinTichovsky/object-middleware/README.md

 //    123
 ```

-`CONDITION_AFTER` - an object method is performed, then the middleware is performed; the meddleware's return is `false`, than the return is undefined.
+`CONDITION_AFTER` - An object method is performed, then the middleware is performed; the meddleware's return is `false`, than the return is undefined.

 ```ts
 const middleware = () => {